 New Reporting Method

 Starting with tax year 2018, UA Little Rock has changed how tuition and fees are reported on the 1098-T Tuition Statement.
-Information on this page pertains to the new reporting method for 2018 tax year and beyond.
+Information on this page pertains to the new reporting method for the 2018 tax year and beyond.

 1098-T Tuition Statements are provided to students that were enrolled and/or for whom a reportable transaction was made during the tax year.